Carmeisel101/RealEngineCycle_TurboProp/README.md

 This folder contains the work for task 5, the Computational Fluid Dynamics (CFD) analysis of the engine.
 Readers can find codes relevant to the engine in the:

         RealEngineCycle_TurboProp/task5/

+### Task 6:

+This folder contains the work for task 6, the Operating line and engine performance variation with wheel speed, and altitude and aircraft speed (OLVHN).
+Readers can find codes relevant to the engine in the:

+        RealEngineCycle_TurboProp/task6/